AzureAD/microsoft-authentication-library-for-objc/Samples/ios-native-auth-simple/NativeAuthSampleApp/README.md

 ## Prerequisite

-To install and run the sample application is required a Mac with XCode installed.
+To install and run the sample application is required a Mac with Xcode installed.

 ## Setup
-After that you downloaded the code or cloned the repo, you need to initialise the git submodule.
+After you have downloaded the code or cloned the repo, you need to initialise the git submodule.
-To do that open the command line and navigate the home of the project just downloaded.
+To do that open the command line and navigate the home directory of the project just downloaded.
 Now run this command:

 ```
 git submodule update --init
 ```

-At this point you can navigate to the sample app folder: Samples/ios-native-auth-simple/NativeAuthSampleApp and open the project using XCode
+At this point you can navigate to the sample app folder: Samples/ios-native-auth-simple/NativeAuthSampleApp and open the project using Xcode

 After that, you will be able to run the sample application.